rtucker/backuppc-archive-s3/README.markdown

 > You will need Python, [Boto](http://code.google.com/p/boto/), and a
 > working BackupPC installation.

+> Note: Python 2.6+ and Boto 2.0+ are required for recent changes, which
+> include multiprocessing support.
+I may make these optional later on,
+> but until then, tag stable-20110610 is what was running before I decided
+> to mess with things!

 ### Download and install this script

 > Something like this seems like a good idea: